historic-trails/website/docs/sites/neff-tavern-smokehouse.md

 ## Isaac's history

-Isaac Neff was a descendent of German immigrants, who most probably came to the US in the beginning of the 18th century and settled in Tennessee.[^NPSstatementp1IV] According to the historical events (wars, revolutions, etc.), that were occurring during the 1700’s in Europe, the Neff family as many other German immigrants at the time were escaping violent conflicts in their home communities or had to leave because of industrialization and the consequent job losses.[^Parker] This is especially important to have in mind, when looking at the further development in Isaac’s life as he was able to accumulate a big possession.[^NPSstatementp1V]
+Isaac Neff was a descendent of German immigrants, who most probably came to the US in the beginning of the 18th century and settled in Tennessee.[^NPSstatementp1IV] According to the historical events (decline of the [Holy Roman Empire](https://www.britannica.com/place/Holy-Roman-Empire)wars, revolutions, etc.), that were occurring during the 1700’s in Europe, the Neff family as many other German immigrants at the time were escaping violent conflicts in their home communities or had to leave because of industrialization and the consequent job losses.[^Parker] This is especially important to have in mind, when looking at the further development in Isaac’s life as he was able to accumulate a big possession.[^NPSstatementp1V]
 His brothers were the first ones of the family to go to present day Missouri, which after known visits at his brother’s houses, led Isaac to finally settle in the Arrow Rock area in 1836.[^NPSstatementp1VI] As many migrants[^Turner], he was able to establish a big possession (on the peak 2.000 acres of land) right after his settlement and freely establish a profitable business.[^NPSstatementp1VII]